saschalalala/pyfahrplan/README.md

                                   search.
   -r, --room TEXT                 Name of the room you want to filter [room
-                                  names] or 'all' for all rooms -c, --conference TEXT           CCC acronym (32c3 to 36c3 plus rc3) that you want to filter on, all for all conferences --show-abstract                 Shows abstracts, default False, experimental --show-description              Shows descriptions, default False,
+                                  names] or 'all' for all rooms --show-abstract                 Shows abstracts, default False, experimental --show-description              Shows descriptions, default False,
                                   experimental